 Squatting Every Workout: Good Idea If I Want to Build Thick Thighs & A Big Butt?

-Besides the obvious reason to squat more which is to get stronger, the secondary reason people squat is to build their legs and butt size.
+Besides the obvious reason to squat more which is to get stronger, the secondary reason people squat is to build their thighs and increase butt size.
 Everyone whether you’re a girl or even a guy wants a big bubble butt.

 If that is your primary goal, then this mindset of squatting every workout could definitely help you.